 Limited protection from eviction if you're a licensee

 Licensees have very little protection from eviction.
-Your landlord doesn't need to give you 28 days' notice to quit or get a court order to evict you if you are a licensee.
+Your landlord doesn't need to give you 28 days' notice to quit if you are a licensee.
 Your landlord usually only has to give you reasonable time to leave the property.
 This can be as little as a couple of hours or as long as a few weeks depending on your circumstances.
+If you don't leave the property, your landlord will have to get a court order.
+However, the court hearing is a formality and you could be held responsible for the costs of this legal action.

 Check your agreement with your landlord if you have one.
 Your landlord will have to give you the amount of notice stated in this agreement.
 If there is no time limit mentioned then you are only entitled to a reasonable time to leave the property.